CLARIFYING THE CONFUSION ABOUT PSYCHIATRIC ILLNESS (www.drmjthomas.com)

 - Remember that the person does not always know what he is saying or doing.

-- Give the person an activity which requires him to use his energy and get distracted.
+- Give the person an activity which requires them to use their energy and get distracted.

 - Do not let him use objects that are sharp or that can be used as a club.